cp3402-students/CMS-SP52-2022-Group-2/theme.md

 ## Further Developments

 Further developments of the theme must be done in the theme editor specifically in wordpress, as well as the css codes for additional and detailed layouts.
+Pages and posts must be edited separately, as well as query loop patterns.